What is Rheumatoid Arthritis?

 What can you do to manage your joint pain?

-- It is important to stay active with RA.
+It is important to stay active with RA.
 Mild to moderate intensity, low impact exercise is commonly recommended to preserve joint function.
 During times when your joints are swollen and hot, low impact and light range of motion exercises are more appropriate.
-Always consult with the appropriate heath care professional before starting a new exercise program.
+Always consult with the appropriate heath care professional such a as a SoleScience Pedorthist before starting a new exercise program.
 Physical activity programs can reduce yearly healthcare costs by about $1,000 per person.
-And, by being physically active, adults with arthritis can decrease pain and improve function by about 40%.
+And, by being physically active, adults with arthritis in the feet can decrease pain and improve function by about 40%.

 There are a number of treatment options available to those living with RA.
-Options range from medication and lifestyle modification to footwear prescription and pressure offloading.
+Options range from medication and lifestyle modification to footwear prescription insoles for Rheumatoid Arthritis and pressure offloading.
 Your family physician or rheumatologist will be more than happy to discuss appropriate medications and life style alterations.

 Exercise prescription and pain management can be discussed with physiotherapists, kinesiologists, pedorthists and other health care professionals.
 Occupational therapists can help with lifestyle and household modifications to assist with activities of daily living.